Invesco Perpetual UK Smaller Co's Investment Trust Plc - Transaction in Own Shares

 Headline: Purchase of Own Securities

-Invesco Perpetual UK Smaller Companies Investment Trust plc announces that on 21 November 2024, it repurchased 6,913 ordinary shares of 20p each ('ordinary shares') at a price of 397.493708p per share, to be held as Treasury Shares.
+Invesco Perpetual UK Smaller Companies Investment Trust plc announces that on 22 November 2024, it repurchased 9,000 ordinary shares of 20p each ('ordinary shares') at a price of 402.222222p per share, to be held as Treasury Shares.

 For further information, please contact: